jeffrafter/jeffrafter.github.io/content/blog/oculus-quest/index.md

 ## Learn

-Once I had the basics working and could load games I built in Unity on my Quest I wanted to do more.
-I found a set of really great tutorial videos by [Valem](https://www.youtube.com/channel/UCPJlesN59MzHPPCp0Lg8sLw), [Quentin Valembois](https://twitter.com/ValemVR) and was hooked.
+Once I had the basics working, and could load games I built in Unity on my Quest, I wanted to do more.
+I found a set of fantastic tutorial videos by [Valem](https://www.youtube.com/channel/UCPJlesN59MzHPPCp0Lg8sLw), [Quentin Valembois](https://twitter.com/ValemVR) and was hooked.
 As I went through the videos I took notes and (with permission) am posting those here.

 While watching these videos, you might notice Valem is using the ▶ button to debug.
 This works because he is actually developing for the Rift in the videos (notice that the controllers are upside-down).
 In a later [video on recreating Slenderman](https://www.youtube.com/watch?v=LihEW5a1Tjw) (at 1:47) he explains how to use the ▶ button while building for the Oculus Quest.
 Unfortunately that won't work on MacOS because the Oculus plugin is not supported.
 There are notes on how to get this working at the end of this post.